-Victims who have been groomed and sexually abused are often asked how they were amiss to the evil unfolding around them.
+Victims who have been groomed and sexually abused by a sociopath are often asked how they were amiss to the evil unfolding around them.
 Victims wonder the same thing.
 When I got away from an abusive therapist years ago, I struggled with questions like: How did I not see this coming?
 Or did I see it coming and simply didn’t know what to do with the information?

 That second question is key.
 I didn’t know what to do with the information I was receiving.
 Nothing was wrong with my intuition or my gut feelings.
 My intuition was spot on, in fact, informing me every time something seemed off.